jameswangz/github-shared-repository/README.markdown

 and this is what's this plugin done.

 # Features
-This plugin has two features
+This plugin has 3 features

 * The trigger scripts(written with Ruby) will trigger the affected jobs remotely (by using the 'git log --quiet HEAD^..HEAD module' command)
-* The plugin itself will generate the project and commit hyperlinks to Github(almost same with the original Github plugin)
+* The plugin will generate the project and commit hyperlinks to Github(almost same with the original Github plugin)
+* The plugin will generate the list of changes since last build

 The trigger scripts could also be part of the plugin but currently it works well, if I'm in scheduler I may move the feature to the plugin to decrease the installation complexity.